In this article, you can familiarize yourself with an example of the CopeCart and ActiveCampaign integration via Zapier.

 Create and name a new generic IPN integration:

 Now you need to tell CopeCart to send notifications to the Webhook Endpoint you created at Zapier.
 To do that, copy the Webhook URL from Zapier to the Notification URL field at CopeCart, enter a key, and press Save changes:

 Go to the Product edit page and enable an IPN integration with Zapier:

 Then, go to the product Checkout page and proceed to the Test order.
-Fill in the fields with the whatever user information you want, select a payment plan and Test payment option, and click on Order now:
+Fill in the fields with whatever user information you want, select a payment plan and Test payment option, and click on Order now:

 You have just completed a test order.
 Now, switch to Zapier and proceed to the next step by clicking on the Continue button.
 You will be redirected to the test step.
-We strongly recommend you to proceed to test by pressing Test & Continue.
+We strongly recommend you to proceed to the test by pressing Test & Continue.
 If the integration between CopeCart and Zapier works, you will be redirected to the next step:

 Next, you should configure an interface between Zapier and ActiveCampaign: